About Fernbank Museum

 Fernbank Museum of Natural History, a 501(c)(3) not-for-profit organization, is one of the most popular and iconic cultural attractions in Atlanta.
 Home to the world’s largest dinosaurs, Atlanta’s biggest IMAX® screen and one of the largest assemblages of urban Piedmont forest in the United States, Fernbank brings science to life through immersive programming and unmatched experiences that encourage a greater appreciation of our planet and its inhabitants.
 Fernbank continues its 76-year environmental legacy to protect Fernbank Forest while fulfilling an educational mission to inspire life-long learning of natural history

 Fernbank Museum’s mission is to inspire life-long learning of natural history through immersive programming and unmatched experiences to encourage a greater appreciation of our planet and its inhabitants.

-Fernbank Museum is committed to green practices and has been since its founding in the late 1930s to preserve Fernbank Forest as a school in the woods for nature studies.
+Fernbank Museum is committed to green practices and has been since its founding in 1942 to preserve Fernbank Forest as a school in the woods for nature studies.

 Fernbank Museum officially opened its doors in October 1992, but the history of the Museum begins much earlier.

 Fernbank's network of support creates incredible opportunities for the Museum to expand its outstanding programming and success.
 As a private 501(c)(3) non-profit organization, Fernbank Museum relies on generous donations from visitors like you!